wanghailei/sror/upgrade.md

 2\.
 Via the command line: In the terminal, navigate to the directory of your Rails app and use the command `rails -v` .
 This will display the current version of Rails the application is using.

 3\.
-Via the Rails console: Another option is to open the Rails console with the command rails console or `rails c`, then print the Rails version with `Rails.version`.
+Via the Rails console: Open the Rails console with the command `rails console` or `rails c`, then print the Rails version with `Rails.version`.

 ### Upgrade the Rails version of an app

-Frist step: Update the gem and its dependencies.
-Modify the Rails gem version in your Gemfile, then run:
+**Frist step**: to update the Rails gem and its dependencies, by modify the Rails gem version in your Gemfile, then run:

 ```bash
 $ bundle update rails